 Shirley Coyle, LCCoyle has been a member of the IES for 31 years and has served in several responsible capacities in the past: President of the Toronto Section, District Chair and Board of Directors.
 She serves on several IES committees including Roadway Lighting, Outdoor Environmental Lighting, and Street & Area Lighting.
 Coyle is also a committee member for several CSA Group standards committees on lighting including Roadway and Solid State Lighting.

 Antonio GarzaAntonio Garza has been a member of IES since 1998.
-He is a Mechanical & Electrical engineer with more than 20 years’ experience in lighting, including a Master of Science degree with an emphasis in Lighting from the University of Colorado at Boulder.
-Residing in Monterrey, Mexico, Garza teaches lighting at the College of Engineering of the Universidad Autonoma de Nuevo Leon (UANL, Monterrey, MX) and at the College of Art, Architecture and Design of the Universidad de Monterrey (UDEM).
-He has been a past Vice-President and currently President of the Mexico Section and sits on its Board of Directors.
-He is also a partner at Iluminacion Total, S.A. de C.V.
+He is a Mechanical & Electrical engineer with more than 25 years’ experience in lighting, including a Master of Science degree with an emphasis in Lighting from the University of Colorado at Boulder.
+Residing in Monterrey, Mexico, Garza is a partner in Iluminacion Total, a firm that does design, specification and sales work for all types of lighting projects.
+He teaches lighting at the College of Art, Architecture and Design of the Universidad de Monterrey (UDEM).
+Garza is past President of the Mexico Section of the IES and sits on its Board of Directors.
+He is a member of the IES Finance Committee and serves as Board Liaison for the Standards Committee.

 Naomi MillerMs.
 Naomi Miller is a designer/scientist in the solid state lighting program at Pacific Northwest National Laboratory in Portland OR.
 Working to bridge the gap between technology and application, Miller promotes the wise use of LEDs, and works with industry to overcome the hurdles where LEDs are not ready for prime time.
 Miller has received over 30 architectural lighting design awards for projects ranging from churches to university science buildings, boutique hotels, supermarkets, and parking lots.
 She chaired the IES Quality of the Visual Environment committee for 8 years and was a principal member of the writing team for Light + Design: A Guide to Designing Quality Lighting for People and Buildings (DG-18-08).
 She is a Fellow of the IESNA and Fellow of the IALD.